kasifr/llpw/README.md

 I find relevant to write a little wrapper so as to have less bloated code whenever I have to solve a LP problem and come up with this.

-To illustrate my intent, please see here after the crate's sample code rewritten using the wrapper.
+To illustrate my intent, please see here after the crate's sample code rewritten leveraging the wrapper.
 Judge by yourself ;-)

 ## Acknowledgement
 👍 to [Kurt Ehlert](https://github.com/kehlert) for providing the crate to the community!